DarkHighness/DuckovLuckyBox/README.EN.md

 ## Features

+⚠️ Note: This mod references item value from the "Item Value Rarity and Search Sounds" mod.
+If the version of the rarity and value mod you have installed is inconsistent with this mod, it may cause discrepancies between the draw probabilities and in-game experience!

 ### Shop Features

 1. ⌚ A decent-looking lottery animation (can be skipped by left-clicking the mouse while playing)